Yraimtj/Rhymes_ObjDet_project/Readme.md

 2. You also need :
 	* pycocotools
 	* the Tensorflow Object Detection API
 3. A valid Rhymes dataset in a csv file and the category csv file who contains the differents class in the dataset.
+	* You can get this dataset from pgAdmin.
+Use the 2 request in this file : [pgAdmin_request.txt](https://github.com/Yraimtj/Rhymes_ObjDet_project/blob/master/1.Rhymes_to_coco/pgAdmin_request.txt).

 <a name="installation--"></a>
 # INSTALLATION :